-Red Cone is about an hour from the Telluride ski resort, and not far from the Colorado/Utah border, but is more or less in the middle of nowhere.
-The best part was, we had no idea what to expect from the surrounding landscape.
+Red Cone is about an hour from the Telluride ski resort and not far from the Colorado/Utah border but is more or less in the middle of nowhere.
+The best part was, that we had no idea what to expect from the surrounding landscape.
 We rolled in down the three miles of graded dirt road at about 6 pm, only to have narrowly escaped a brief thunderstorm.

 My husband and I are veteran travelers, and our road trips have taken us all over the back roads and byways of the southwest.
-We live in Colorado, and yet even to our trained eyes, the area around Red Cone is some of the most breathtaking and rare in the state.
+We live in Colorado, and yet even to our trained eyes, the area around Red Cone is arguably the most breathtaking environment in the state.

-There was a small wood stove for heat (even though we didn’t need it), and a kerosene lantern for evening light.
-Teepees, as it turns out, have a kind of natural thermostat- they stay warm at night, and cool during the day.
+There was a small wood stove for heat (even though we didn’t need it) and a kerosene lantern for evening light.
+Teepees, as it turns out, have a kind of natural thermostat- they stay warm at night and cool during the day.
 A wooden porch surrounded by low walls of corded firewood is perfect for stargazing after dark, and the stars – oh, the stars!

-After settling into our teepee, my husband made dinner in the cook house and we sat down to dine al fresco at the sweet wooden picnic tables as the sunset lit the tips of the wildflowers in the field.
-Once it got dark, our daughter fell asleep under warm blankets in the teepee and my husband and I sat under the stars.
+After settling into our teepee, my husband made dinner in the cookhouse, and we sat down to dine al fresco at the sweet wooden picnic tables as the sunset lit the tips of the wildflowers in the field.
+Once it got dark, our daughter fell asleep under warm blankets in the teepee, and my husband and I sat under the stars.

 One could easily spend their entire stay at the Red Cone Retreat just exploring the beautiful landscape surrounding the wilderness camp or sitting in a hammock or in on the benches, which are draped with Indian blankets and bright cushions.
-There is a horseshoe pit, ping pong, and, much to my daughter’s delight, an outdoor trampoline.
+Much to my daughter’s delight, there was a horseshoe pit, a ping pong, and an outdoor trampoline.

 Her nearby residence is entirely off the grid, and she is a student of the primitive arts of living off the land.
 Before our reluctant departure, she showed us the stunning buckskin outfit she made by hand from a discarded deerskin she found on the property – tanning and smoking the skin herself, sewing, beading, fringing, and carving the deer-horn buttons all with her own hands.